 So what are your options?
 What can you do with debt when you sell a business?

 Ultimately, there are few people who are interested in buying a company with debt.
 So, if you are thinking about selling your business in the next five or ten years, you must consider the risk involved with taking on new debt or more debt.
-If you are realizing that selling soon may not an option and you need to grow the value of your company, then you want to decrease risk.
+If you are realizing that selling soon may not be an option and you need to grow the value of your company, then you want to decrease risk.
 To decrease risk, you need to pay off your business debts.
 It’s not safe to believe a buyer will assume your debts or that your lenders will let someone else assume your debts.
 Instead, you need to work on reducing or eliminating your business debts before you sell your company.